 Dr Marina Rosales (S America)

 Members of SUME had their first meeting in Vienna in June 2015.
 At the time of its second meeting, in September 2016 at the 6th World Conservation Congress of IUCN in Honolulu, SUME had 62 members across 37 countries.
-In May 2017 there were 380 in 90 countries, and in May 2019 membership was 534 and by autumn 2021 more than 850.
+In May 2017 there were 380 in 90 countries, in May 2019 membership was 534 and by autumn 2021 more than 850.
 To complete the global remit for our work, enquiries are especially welcome from those who would like to become Country Coordinators from Africa, Oceania, the Americas and SouthEast Asia.

 We cooperate for our internet activities with the European Sustainable Use Group, which supports IUCN’s specialist group for Sustainable Use and Livelihoods too.
 Through IUCN, we also benefit from a Memorandum of Understanding with the International Association for Falconry and Conservation of Birds of Prey.
 Development of the portals also depends on the Convention on Conservation of Migratory Species, Anatrack Ltd and the Game and Wildlife Conservation Trust in the UK.